BBaysinger/bb-portfolio/docs/open-source-status.md

 # Open Source Status

-This document is a lightweight tracking note for code and tooling that has already been split out of this repo, plus pieces that are plausible candidates for later extraction or publication.
+This document tracks code and tooling that has already been split out of this repo, along with components that remain plausible candidates for later extraction or publication.

-It is intentionally brief for now and can be expanded later into a fuller pass.
+It is intentionally brief and can be expanded later if needed.

 ## Already Separated